-As of September 2021, the average life of our debt stood at 2.2 years.
-The remaining debt amortizations in 2021 include the monthly amortizations of the local syndicated loan for payroll loan origination and working capital lines, both of which are revolving.
+As of December 2021, the average life of our debt stood at 2.0 years.
+The debt amortizations in 2022 include mainly the US\$164 million maturity of the 2022 bonds due in July, a US\$50 million of an ECP Program Note due in October and monthly amortizations of the local syndicated loan for payroll loan origination and working capital lines, both of which are revolving.

-In April 2021 S&P confirmed the 'B' rating with a negative outlook and in May 2021 Fitch Ratings removed the negative watch on our rating confirming the 'B+' rating.
-FITCH's decision was specially driven by the resilience of the credit card loan portfolio to macroeconomic deterioration from the COVID-19 pandemic in 2020.
+In April 2021 S&P confirmed the 'B' rating with a negative outlook and in March 2022 they announced the downgrade of our international rating to 'CCC+' for the reasons mentioned at the beginning of this presentation.

+In May 2021 Fitch Ratings removed the negative watch on our rating confirming the 'B+' rating.

-Later in June 2021 Fitch Ratings announced the 'A' rating of Credivalores as domestic debt issuer just before announcing the 'AA' rating of the \$160 Bn pesos government guaranteed bonds issued in August 2021.
-And finally, in October 2021, BRC Ratings S&P Colombia confirmed our 'AA' rating as local loan servicer.
+Later in June 2021, Fitch Ratings announced the 'A' rating of Credivalores as domestic debt issuer just before announcing the 'AA' rating of the \$160 Bn pesos government guaranteed bonds issued in August 2021.
+In October 2021, BRC Ratings S&P Colombia confirmed our 'AA' rating as local loan servicer and in March 2022 they confirmed again our 'AA' rating with a negative outlook.